 Font and Colors

-The color scheme is not of the same type: in different years, brown, beige, gray, khaki, and red prevailed in it.
-After the 1982 redesign, the signature combination of yellow and blue appeared.
+The color palette is not uniform: different years were dominated by brown, beige, gray, khaki, and red.
+After the 1982 redesign, the brand’s signature yellow-and-blue combination emerged.

-What does the IKEA logo represent?
+What does the IKEA company logo represent?

-Why did IKEA change their logo?
+Why did IKEA change its logo?

-What font is the IKEA logo?
+What font is used in the IKEA logo?